Friday 2nd – Friday 30th November 2018

 Makar, was described by the Edinburgh International Book Festival as

-“a shimmering reflection on the gallus spirit that animates ordinary
+“a shimmering reflection on the gallus spirit that animates ordinary lives”.

-to make contact with her birth parents and their extended families.
+with her birth parents and their extended families.

-As we approach the centenary of peace at the end of World War 1, we
+As we approach the centenary of peace at the end of World War 1,

-poets Siegfried Sassoon and Wilfred Owen, both of whom were
+and its poets Siegfried Sassoon and Wilfred Owen, both of whom were

 patients at the former Craiglockhart Hospital.